eficode-academy/helm-katas/helm-chart-whitespace-pipelines-functions.md

 - Use a pipeline to properly indent resources map
 - Make the resources pipeline more readable by managing whitespace

-You can use your helm chart from the previous exercise as the starting point for this exercise.
+You can use your Helm chart from the previous exercise as the starting point for this exercise.
-Alternatively there is a helm chart that picks up from the last exercise in `helm-katas/helm-chart-whitespace-functions-pipelines/start` that you can use.
+Alternatively there is a Helm chart that picks up from the last exercise in `helm-katas/helm-chart-whitespace-functions-pipelines/start` that you can use.
 If you get stuck, or you want to see how the final chart looks, there is a solved version of the chart in `helm-katas/helm-chart-whitespace-functions-pipelines/done`.

 ### Step-by-Step